 Is the online section of a course going to be taught separately?
 No. In most cases, the instructor who teaches the in-class section of a COL-enabled course will also teach the online section.
 The in-class section is held on-campus and is recorded for online students to view.

 How long will each week's lecture recording be available online?
 Once a class lecture is recorded and posted, it will be available for review the rest of the term.
 You should plan to stay current with your courses because assignments and due dates will follow the regular class schedule.
-The course recordings and class materials are available for only two weeks after the class ends.
+The course recordings and class materials are available for one week after the class ends.

 If I have trouble with the recording, can I come to class?
 Except for exams (mentioned above) online students are not allowed to come to class.
 In many cases, classrooms are full and extra online students would displace students registered for the in-class section.
 If you are able to attend class, you should register for the in-class section.
 Note that students in the in-class section of a COL-enabled course have access to the same recordings and materials as online students.